Q. Write an analysis of The Thought Fox, a poem by Ted Hughes.

 These lines introduce a paradoxical idea.
 While something is ‘more near,’ suggesting proximity or imminence, it is also ‘deeper within darkness.’

 It indicates that it is not easily accessible or understandable.
-The poet senses an idea or inspiration hidden in their subconscious or imagination.
+The poet senses an idea hidden in his subconscious or imagination.
 However, this idea is still within reach and close at hand.

 Is entering the loneliness:

-This line personifies the emerging idea or inspiration, depicting it as beginning to infiltrate the poet’s solitude.
+This line personifies the emerging idea, depicting it as beginning to infiltrate the poet’s solitude.
 The phrase ‘entering the loneliness’ conveys a sense of interaction between the poet and his internal world.

 It suggests that the creative process is about to begin or has just started.
 It implies a connection between the poet and the deeper, darker aspects of his psyche, where creative ideas often germinate.